Do I need to be a experienced walker/hiker already?

 What does a day out cost?

-Details of the route, menu and costs are in the event entry on the calendar page and the 'Booking' page.
+Details of the route, menu and costs are in the event entry on the shop page and the 'Pricing & Bookings' page.

 What regions do you do the walks in?